Ph.D. University of Wisconsin-Madison

-In her capacity as the UW’s Associate Vice Provost for Academic and Student Affairs, Moy oversees the institution’s accreditation process, and represents the Provost’s Office in specialized accreditations and academic program reviews.
-Her work addresses tri-campus issues and collaborative efforts with other public baccalaureate institutions in the state.
+In her capacity as the UW’s Associate Vice Provost for Academic and Student Affairs, Moy coordinates the institution’s accreditation process, represents the Provost’s Office in specialized accreditations and academic program reviews, and addresses tricampus collaborative efforts and issues.

-Currently editor of the flagship journal Public Opinion Quarterly and editor-in-chief of Oxford Bibliographies: Communication, Moy is the President of the World Association for Public Opinion Research.
-She is a former president of the Midwest Association for Public Opinion Research.
+Currently editor of the flagship journal Public Opinion Quarterly and editor-in-chief of Oxford Bibliographies in Communication, Moy is Vice President/President-Elect of the American Association for Public Opinion Research, and Past President of the International Communication Association, World Association for Public Opinion Research, and Midwest Association for Public Opinion Research.
 She sits on the editorial board of leading journals in the field, including Communication Research, Journal of Communication, Journalism & Mass Communication Quarterly, and Political Communication.
-Moy is former head of the International Communication Association’s Political Communication Division and the Communication Theory and Methodology Division of the Association for Education in Journalism and Mass Communication.
+Moy is a former head of the Communication Theory and Methodology Division of the Association for Education in Journalism and Mass Communication.

 Honors and Awards